Genivia/ugrep/README.md

 After the build completes, copy `ugrep/bin/ugrep` and `ugrep/bin/ug` to a convenient location, for example in your `~/bin` directory.

-Note that `ug` is the same as `ugrep` but also loads the default configuration file .ugrep when present in the working directory or home directory.
-This means that you can define your default options for `ug` in .ugrep.

 You may want to install the `ugrep` and `ug` commands and man pages with: